 In this blog, our team at Lucroy Residential will explore the meaning of a professional tenant, the associated costs, and how to avoid these problematic renters.
 These helpful insights will help you create a more profitable and less stressful future for your property investments.

-Understanding the Professional Tenant
+Understanding the Professional Renters

 In property management, “professional tenant” is a euphemism for the landlord’s worst nightmare.
 This type of tenant is notorious for creating endless headaches, leaving behind unpaid rent, and often causing significant property damage.
 Attorneys who specialize in landlord-tenant law frequently encounter these individuals, recognizing their tactics and the havoc they can wreak.